 │ │ └── ocelot.signalr.json

-⚠️ The ocelot.json is a bundle of all these individual configurations underneath it.
+⚠️ The ocelot.json is a bundle of all these individual configuration files, merged together.
 Organizing routes through smaller files is a good way to keep it all atomic and organized.
 The automatic merge is done in the Program.cs like this:

 1